Northern Edition

 Immanuel Feyi-Waboso – England

 Often in rugby, we laud the players who are playing well in teams that are also playing well.
 However, sometimes a more useful metric is to focus on the players who are doing well in a team that is struggling.
 That team is Exeter, and that player is Immanuel Feyi-Waboso.
 It’s weird seeing Exeter struggling as they are but it also makes Feyi-Waboso’s form even more remarkable.
-In the league, he’s joint top for tries, third in metres carried, and eighth in defenders beaten – all accomplished in a team yet to register a win in their six opening games.
+In the league, he’s joint-top for tries, third in metres carried, and eighth in defenders beaten – all accomplished in a team yet to register a win in their six opening games.
 He’s essentially scored 33% of their tries, on his own.
-With England, he’ll hopefully have a more stable platform in front of him and be able to push for the Lions’ tour next year.
-Of which he has a very good chance of making.
+With England, he’ll hopefully have a more stable platform in front of him and be able to push for the Lions tour next year.
+Which he has a very good chance of making.
 Good luck IFW.

 Cormac Izuchukwu – Ireland

 Uncapped as yet, but not for much longer.
 Izuchukwu represents the next generation of lock/six hybrids of which Thomas Ahern and Ryan Baird are also perfect examples.
 A new mould of rangy ball carriers, who may not appear to be overly hefty but still tip the scales at 18st 5lbs, whilst also touching the tape at 6ft 7ins tall.
 Izuchukwu’s work rate is remarkable and the effort he puts in over 80 minutes is higher than many of us put in a 40-hour week.
 Like many players of his ilk, the most underrated stat marker is attacking rucks hit.
 Against Cardiff, in the URC, he was top with 34.
-That stat alone is key to the new breed of lock/ six hybrids who are big enough to play the game at test level, but more importantly fit enough to do it for 80 minutes.
-With the great Peter O’Mahony coming into the late autumn of his career, a player like Cormac means that the gap left by POM, won’t be too large, for too long.
+That stat alone is key to the new breed of lock/six hybrids who are big enough to play the game at Test level, but more importantly fit enough to do it for 80 minutes.
+With the great Peter O’Mahony coming into the late autumn of his career, a player like Cormac means that the gap left by POM won’t be too large, for too long.

 Cormac Izuchukwu

-Cormac Izuchukwu is the type of hybrid back five player set to pull on the green of Ireland many times (Photo By Seb Daly/Sportsfile via Getty Images)
+Cormac Izuchukwu is the type of hybrid back-five player set to pull on the green of Ireland many times (Photo by Seb Daly/Sportsfile via Getty Images)

 Opeti Helu – Japan